abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

+---
+tags:
+  - Read by JFV
+---

+# Build a sample xeyes from scratch

-# Add an application from scratch
+Goal: Add an application from scratch.

 ## Requirements

-You need to have a
+You need to have:

-- kubernetes cluster ready to run whith abcdesktop.io installed
+- kubernetes cluster ready to run whith abcdesktop.io installed.
 - `kubectl` must be configured to communicate with your cluster.
 - `docker` command line must be installed too.
-- your own public or private container registry
+- your own public or private container registry.

 ## Create a simple application `xeyes`

 To illustrate a simple application, we will install `X11/xedit` inside a container.

 * Create a Dockerfile to install `xeyes ` application from `x11-apps` package